onzfonz/comp227/src/content/9/en/part9a.md

 which provides a bit more concrete development experience compared to emulators.
 To get started, install the Expo mobile app by following the instructions in [Expo's documentation](https://docs.expo.io/get-started/installation/#2-expo-go-app-for-ios-and).
-Note that the Expo mobile app can only open your application if your mobile device is connected to *the same local network* (e.g. connected to the same Wi-Fi network) as the computer you are using for development.
+Notice that the Expo mobile app can only open your application if your mobile device is connected to *the same local network* (e.g. connected to the same Wi-Fi network) as the computer you are using for development.